-Ready-to-Eat, Time/Temperature Control for Safety Food, Date Marking.
-Ready-to-Eat, Time/Temperature Control for Safety Food, Disposition.
+Ready-to-Eat, Time/Temperature Control for Safety Food, Date Marking and Disposition microbes.

-Refrigeration prevents food from becoming a hazard by significantly slowing the growth of most microbes.
 The growth of some bacteria, such as Listeria monocytogenes, is significantly slowed but not stopped by refrigeration.
 Over a period of time, this and similar organisms may increase their risk to public health in ready-to-eat foods.